neelduti/ApeDivergence/README.md

 ‘Html’ folder includes alignments, of all candidates listed in Table 3, in the HTML format that can be viewed in any web-browser.

-'FiguresAndAnalysis.py' file has the code for all the anlysis done and plots generated in the publication.
+'Code' folder has the codes for all the anlysis done and plots generated in the publication.

-'Supplemental - Frequent branch-specific changes of protein substitution rates in closely related lineages.pdf' contains supplemental text, figure, and tables indicated in the main text.